molambat/OSINT_LM/README.md

 Project maintained by a freelance OSINT analyst (technical background: former developer/QA).

-To request a service or ask a question:  Linkedin Malt
+To request a service or ask a question: [LinkedIn](https://www.linkedin.com/in/m-lambat/) · [Malt](https://www.malt.fr/profile/mohammadlambat)

 > “The best source is the one everyone overlooks.” – OSINT Anonymous